sap-tutorials/Tutorials/tutorials/data-lake-sof-multiple-directories/data-lake-sof-multiple-directories.md

 For information about the parameter definitions and supported data types, see  [CREATE (Remote) TABLE Statement for Data Lake Relational Engine (HANA DB-Managed)](help.sap.com/docs/SAP_HANA_DATA_LAKE/a898e08b84f21015969fa437e89860c8/24e694b566814ad285cb32fe3e5d3928.html?state=DRAFT&version=2022_1_QRC)

-Next, we create a virtual table.
+Next, You will create a virtual table.
 Notice in the SQL below where the remote servers name goes and where the reference to the table in the Files Service goes.
-Over here, we will be creating an ORDERS VIRTUAL TABLE  in HDLRE that points to the ORDERS table that we just created in SQL On Files service.
+Over here, you will be creating an ORDERS VIRTUAL TABLE  in HDLRE that points to the ORDERS table that you just created in SQL On Files service.

 The EXISTING keyword is used in conjunction with CREATE TABLE and IN FILES SERVICE to indicate that a table exists remotely in SQL on Files and to import its metadata into the new virtual table.
 The remote table is now visible to users thanks to this syntax.